 Tired of searching through the add biomarker selection tree looking for the same biomarkers and adding the same data repeatedly?
 Well, have no fear, the solution is here!

 In this article/video we will show you how to import biomarker/lab data using the CSV import tool in the top right corner of the Clients page under the Import Data drop-down.

 If at any point you have questions, please reach out to our support team by email or by using the little blue circle with the white smiling message icon in the lower right corner of the app.

-Note: A CSV file can made using any standard Excel style spreadsheet software.
-In the video example we use Microsoft Excel and in the written instructions we use Mac Numbers.
+Note: A CSV file can be made using any standard Excel-style spreadsheet software.
+In the video example, we use Microsoft Excel and in the written instructions we use Mac Numbers.
 Besides these two options, Google Sheets is another fan favorite and is available for free with a standard Google account.

 Step 1: Please follow this link here.
 It will take you to a Google Sheets Doc that contains the necessary spreadsheets to follow along with this tutorial:

 Step 1: Creating Your CSV File for Uploading Data

 The CSV column structure is the most important aspect to successfully upload data.
 If the file is not structured correctly the upload will fail.

 Row 1 of the spreadsheet is only for the column headers.
 These headers consist of email_address (column A), result_date (column B), location (column C), fasting (column D), and the biomarker/lab component name (column E and onward).